live-composer/live-composer-page-builder/readme.txt

 = Create Stunning Websites Visually =

-[Live Composer](http://livecomposerplugin.com/) is the most innovative website builder for WordPress.
+[Live Composer](https://livecomposerplugin.com/) is the most innovative website builder for WordPress.
 Create stunning custom page designs in real-time right on your page.
 Drag & drop front-end editing is a perfectly intuitive way to create and customize great looking websites.

 Do it yourself with easy content editing in real-time.
 Save your money on expensive coding and customization services.
 No tech skills needed.
 A Live Composer is a great tool for web designers, digital marketing specialists, WordPress theme developers and freelance consultants.
 Create an exceptional landing page, portfolio or fully featured pro website for your client.

 Unlike other page builders, Live Composer is 100% free and open source.
 We provide full functionality out of the box without asking to buy a premium version.
 There is no premium version to up-sell, no hidden ads or annoying notices trying to sell something.

+= As Featured On… =

+* [TORQUE](http://torquemag.io/) – The WordPress News Core.
+Dedicated to informing new and advanced WordPress users about the industry

+* [WPExplorer.com](http://www.wpexplorer.com/) – number one source for all things WordPress related.

+* [ATHEMES](http://athemes.com/blog/) – WordPress reviews, collections and performance tips

 = Over 30,000 Site Owners Chose Live Composer =